 The Greenbrier is a beautiful luxury resort in West Virginia’s Allegheny Mountains, but that’s actually the least interesting thing about it.
 In addition to having been visited by a whopping 26 U.S. presidents, The Greenbrier is also the site of a massive underground bunker that was intended to serve as an emergency shelter for the United States Congress during the Cold War and possessed the code name “Project Greek Island.”
 However, the history actually goes back even further.
-The property was also owned by both the Confederate and Union armies at different times during the Civil War (and was almost burned down by the latter), and it was an army hospital and relocation center for Axis diplomats interned as enemies of the U.S. during World War II.
-Today it contains a Presidents’ Cottage Museum showcasing exhibits about both these distinguished guests and the fascinating history of The Greenbrier in general.
+The property was also controlled by both the Confederate and Union armies at different times during the Civil War (and was almost burned down by the latter), and it was an army hospital and relocation center for Axis diplomats interned as enemies of the U.S. during World War II.
+Today it contains a Presidents’ Cottage Museum showcasing exhibits about these distinguished guests and the fascinating history of The Greenbrier in general.

 Facebook/Little White Schoolhouse Museum